 - Shego's energy powers exert this effect in Kim Possible.

-- In the 2003 TMNT series, they did a tribute episode to Jack Kirby, Kirby Dots and all.
+- In the 2003 TMNT series, they did a tribute episode to Jack Kirby, Kirby Crackle and all.

 - In The Super Hero Squad Show Ms. Marvel calls Galactus's energy attack a "Kirby Krackle".

 - All over the place in The Avengers: Earth's Mightiest Heroes!
 The Hulk once saw a commercial for Kirby Kibble dog food, containing "Kirby Dots of real beef".

 - The short-lived Silver Surfer animated series combined this with Conspicuous CGI with inconsistent effectiveness.